By following my artist page & signing up as a fan on Rhythmic Rebellion, you are helping to support my next music project!

 B’kem has performed all over, appeared in multiple media outlets, and has had his music played worldwide.
 Recently he captured attention with the release of the song “Black Lives Matter”, which has been raking in streams due to its powerful messages.

-B’kem is the first African American male to perform at the Color's Of Love platform, he was nominated for best male artist 2020 by Afrifamu, BEST INSPIRATIONAL WORSHIP LEADER 2020 by MARANATHA AWARDS USA.
-The same srganization also Nominated his songs “Take” and “Black lives matter” for, BEST PRAISE/EXALTATION SONG 2020 -“TAKE”, BEST SUPPLICATION/PETITION SONG 2020 - “TAKE”, BEST TEACHING SONG 2020 - “BLACK LIVES MATTER”.
+B’kem is the winner and recipient of the Best international headlining performing artist by SEEMS AFRICA, He is the first African American male to perform at the Color's Of Love platform, he was nominated for best male artist 2020 by Afrifamu, BEST INSPIRATIONAL WORSHIP LEADER 2020 by MARANATHA AWARDS USA.
+The same organization also Nominated his songs “Take” and “Black lives matter” for, BEST PRAISE/EXALTATION SONG 2020 -“TAKE”, BEST SUPPLICATION/PETITION SONG 2020 - “TAKE”, BEST TEACHING SONG 2020 - “BLACK LIVES MATTER”.

 B’KEM has been featured in the VoyageLa, Independent music news 24, Jamsphere, Vintage media group, Soundlooks, e.t.c.
 B’KEM has been called to be a speaker on panels and performer for the youth, been a featured performer at AfroCity, Afro fusion, 626 night market, African charity events (one of the most notable charity events where raising funds for elementary schools in Congo with unstable building structures),

 “My name ‘B’kem’ is something I’m very proud of.
 It comes from my middle name Chibuikem which means God is my strength,” explains B’kem.
 “I find it interesting because the strength I’ve had to keep going has been very supernatural.”